rafer/enumerated_type/README.md

 class JobStatus
   include EnumeratedType

-  declare :pending, :message => "Your Job is waiting to be processed" declare :success, :message => "Your Job has completed" declare :failure, :message => "Oops, it looks like there was a problem" end
+  declare :pending, :code => 1, :message => "Your Job is waiting to be processed" declare :success, :code => 2, :message => "Your Job has completed" declare :failure, :code => 3, :message => "Oops, it looks like there was a problem" end

 JobStatus::SUCCESS.message # => "Your job has completed"